Siraaj26/AirBnB_clone_v2/web_static/README.md

-This directory implements webpage design part of the Airbnb clone.
+The directory implements webpage design as part of the Airbnb project clone.
 This web static directory will have all html and css styling.